-Once back at the chapel, we met Elvis (from Canada) who actually walked me down the aisle, and sang to us while we danced at the altar, because don’t most people have an intermission in the middle of their wedding ceremony?
+When we finally arrived back at the chapel we met Elvis (from Canada) who walked me down the aisle, and sang to us while we danced at the altar, because don’t most people have an intermission in the middle of their wedding ceremony?
 The paid-in-cash minister actually delivered a moving message which was sprinkled with the typical marriage scripture references, and a challenge to honor our commitment, not be those who break a promise.

 We drove from our downtown hotel to the beautiful home of a friend outside of the city.
 The first time I had visited the house I thought, “this would be a beautiful wedding venue,” with views overlooking the valley and glistening white columns surrounding the pool.
 We were ecstatic when the owners had agreed to let us throw a party in their backyard.